We don't have any litters planned

 We like to ensure our puppies have access to plenty of toys and room to run and play to aid their development.

-Over the years we've collected many toys and we like to give them toys that make all kinds of different noises so they get used to this and think it is great fun.
+Over the years we've collected many toys, we like to give them toys that make all kinds of different noises so they get used to this and think it is great fun.

 I addition to socialising them with regular domestic noises like the coffee machine, the vacuum cleaner, opening and closing of doors and cupboards, we also introduce them to loud and unusual noises and make this into a game so that loud and unexpected noises in their new homes hopefully won't startle them.

 Joanne and pups in their living room playpen

 Once the pups are properly on their feet and have discovered all there is to discover in their playpen (often when they are 3 to 3½ weeks old), we start letting them run around in our living room.
 Of course we only do this under strict supervision so they won't chew on anything that may be harmful to them.

 Depending on the weather, our puppies will have their first outdoor adventure when they are about 4 weeks old.
 If it is really cold and/or wet we wait till they are a little older.
 If the weather is really nice and warm we fence in part of the garden for the puppies so they can safely spend a lot of time outdoors.
 If the weather is cold and horrible we just take them outside for a little walk around our garden and then get everyone back inside again to get warm.